kristinaolsson10/code-pub-react-workshop/README.md

 1. Make the `AlbumCard` component show something more meaningful
    1. Print image, album name and the name of the artists

    💡 Have a look at spotify-new-releases.json file to see what data is available.
-You access the data from the album prop, for example: ```album.images[1].url``` will get you the url for an appropriate album cover image.
+You access the data from the album prop that you sent in, for example: ```album.images[1].url``` will get you the url for an appropriate album cover image.
+To print the name of all artists you need to loop the ```album.artists``` array.
+You can use the map function to do that `album.artists.map((artist, index) => {})`.

-1. Make it look great ✨
+1. Make it look awesome ✨

    1. Beautify the album list container
    1. Beautify the album card